cantlin/at.cantl.in/_posts/2020-11-24-rightsizing-product-and-engineering-teams.md

 ## Hyperdiscovery and hyperdelivery

-There are two failure modes of product development resourcing, "hyperdiscovery" and "hyperdelivery."
+This "productive equilibrium" has two failure modes, "hyperdiscovery" and "hyperdelivery."
 At any moment in time every organisation on the planet has at least a mild case of one or the other of these, and it's usually easy to tell which.

-If we are discovering work to do faster than we're delivering it - that is, living in "hyperdiscovery" - our team will start feeling like a talking shop.
+If we are discovering work to do faster than we're delivering it &ndash; that is, living in hyperdiscovery &ndash; our team will start feeling like a talking shop.
 People will start wondering what point there is in having ideas, since we already have so many great ideas we haven't got round to building yet.

-On the other hand, if we are delivering work faster than we are discovering it - "hyperdelivery" - our team will start running on guesswork.
+On the other hand, if we are delivering work faster than we are discovering it &ndash; hyperdelivery &ndash; our team will start running on guesswork.
 People will start wondering what point there is in thinking critically about things, since we are committing so much time to work that has not been proved to be worth doing.
 This is often the telltale sign that more product people are needed.

 In both failure modes, there are many other factors to consider other than the volume of people within product and engineering.
 What is often really happening in supposed cases of hyperdiscovery, for example, is that ideas are being validated too flippantly.
-In another example, hyperdelivery can be caused because the goal posts are being moved too often, rendering previous discovery work useless.
+In another example, hyperdelivery can be caused by the goal posts being moved too often, rendering previous discovery work less useful.

 But understanding whether we are currently in hyperdelivery or hyperdiscovery is a good starting point, and a good place from which to make growth decisions.

 ## Last words

 Creating ideal state at the same rate that it is consumed maximises the efficiency of product development organisations.
-Measuring these rates directly is difficult, but it is usually easy to determine whether creation or consumption are leading.
+Measuring these rates relative to each other is difficult, but it is usually easy to determine whether creation or consumption are leading.
 A diagnosis of "hyperdelivery" or "hyperdiscovery" is a good jumping off point for discussions about resourcing.

-A final cautionary word is that as Rolf Dobelli is fond of saying, humans tend to overemphasise the importance of setting things up right, as opposed to the value of constantly correcting them.
-Even within individual product teams the right balance of resourcing will change as they move through different parts of the product lifecycle.
-When you amplify these small shifts to the scale of hundreds of such teams, it becomes clear that correctly resourcing is not a trivial problem.
+A final cautionary thought is that &ndash; as Rolf Dobelli is fond of saying &ndash; humans tend to overemphasise the importance of set up vs. continual course correction.
+Even within individual cross-functional teams, the balance required between different disciplines will change substantially as their products evolve.
+When you consider the impact of  these small shifts to the scale of hundreds of such teams, it becomes clear that correctly resourcing is not a trivial problem.
 But by focusing on ideal state generation and consumption, it is one that can be readily grappled with.